spectrochempy/spectrochempy/docs/reference/glossary.rst

         Constraint where the sum of concentrations is fixed to a target value.

     unimodality
-        Constraint where the profile has a single maximum ir minimum.
+        Constraint where the profile has a single maximum or minimum.

     regularization
         Technique used to reduce the errors of over-fitting a function on given data